-Who is designing and leading the SDSU Flexible Course Summer Institute?
+Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

 I am faculty, but for whatever reason am not able to participate in this training.
 What can I do?

-Faculty who, for whatever reason, are unable to participate in Session One (June) or Session Two (July) of this training will have access to the course materials to work through at their own pace.
-These materials will be made available on Canvas, via ITS, in August 2020.
-This self-paced, self-enrolled version of the course will be un-moderated and participants will not be compensated.
-Anyone with the link will be able to join and go at their own pace.
-Please check back for the link to enroll.
+Faculty who, for whatever reason, are unable to participate in this training will have access to the course materials to browse through.
+This self-enrolled version of the course will be un-moderated and participants will not be compensated.

-Additionally, the Center for Teaching and Learning will provide Fall 2020 support including Canvas quick start guides, course planners, syllabus templates, coffee hours, and discussion boards for collaborative problem-solving via its Canvas Faculty Homeroom.
+Additionally, the Center for Teaching and Learning will provide additional support including Canvas quick start guides, course planners, syllabus templates, coffee hours, and discussion boards for collaborative problem-solving via its Canvas Faculty Homeroom.
 Visit ctl.sdsu.edu or join the course directly here.

-When will I know if I am “accepted” and which session I am registered for?
+When will I know if I am “accepted”?

-Upon completing the registration form via our website (https://its.sdsu.edu/covid-19/flex/) and confirming that you meet the eligibility requirements for the Summer Institute, you will receive an initial acknowledgment followed by another message approximately one week prior to your session’s start.
-The email (sent to your @sdsu.edu account) will contain information about the required “live” kick-off meeting on the first day of your session and other information about getting started in the course.
-If you have not heard from us by June 3th (for Session 1) or July 1st (session 2/3) please email Michelle Peterson, email@example.com, to check on the status of your application.
+Upon completing the registration form and confirming that you meet the eligibility requirements for the Institute, you will receive an initial acknowledgment followed by another message regarding acceptance into the Institute.
+The email (sent to your @sdsu.edu account) will contain information about getting started in the course, including details about the“live” kick-off meeting on the first day of your session (and another on the second Monday, if you are a new Flex-CDI participant).
+If you have not heard from us by May 10, 2021 please email Michelle Peterson, email@example.com, to check on the status of your application.

-What are the time demands of the SDSU Flexible Course Design Summer Institute?
+What are the time demands of the SDSU Flexible Course Design Institute?

 Can I do the course at my own pace?

-The 20-hour course is self-paced to a degree, but there are some “marks” for participants to hit so that they are moving through the materials at a steady pace and so that the peer mentors, who will be offering feedback, will be able to balance their workload in providing feedback.
-After the “live” kick-off (1 hour), we ask participants to complete the first four modules (eight hours of work) by the first week (across 7 days)… and then it’s two modules (ca. 5 hours) in Wk 2 and two modules (ca. 5 hours) in Wk 3… plus a final reflection (1 hour).
-That last Friday (end of third week) is a hard-stop.
-If you are not able, or unwilling, to work along at this pace, please consider the self-paced, unmoderated, and uncompensated version of the materials that will be made available in August 2020.
+The course is self-paced to a degree, but there are some “marks” for participants to hit so that they are moving through the materials at a steady pace and so that the peer mentors, who will be offering feedback, will be able to balance their workload in providing feedback.
+After the “live” kick-off (1 hour), we ask new participants to complete the first four required modules (eight hours of work) by the first week.. and then four additional modules in week 2… plus a final reflection (1 hour).
+The first week is a hard stop.
+Returning participants, who will join the course in week two, complete their one required and three electives as well as a final reflection, across 5 days.
+If you are not able, or unwilling, to work along at this pace, please consider the self-paced, unmoderated, and uncompensated version of the materials are available as the Flexible Course Design Toolkit.
+To preview the content of the course, please see this course link.
+To Enroll in the course so that it is available via your Dashboard or listed in your courses, please use this Enroll Link.

 Am I on my own with this training or is there somebody to help me as I work through the modules?

 Each participant will be grouped together with a cohort under the direction of a faculty peer mentor who will be available to answer your questions.
 Additionally, course facilitators, module designers, and peer mentors will participate actively in the discussion boards associated with each module.
-“Elective” module designers will hold “office hours” for each “wave” of participants working in that module.
-The Virtual FIT center (vFIT) will also help with additional training on learning technologies/tools.
+The Virtual FIT center will also help with additional training on learning technologies/tools.

-May I complete more than the eight modules (four required and four electives)?
+May I complete more than the required modules?

-While your peer mentor will track your progress through eight modules (four required and four electives), you will be able to view the content (readings and videos) for all of the elective modules, including those you do not complete as part of the Institute.
+While your peer mentor will track your progress through the eight modules, you will be able to view the content (readings and videos) for all of the elective modules, including those you do not participate in as part of the Institute.

 When do I select my “electives”?

-While the SDSU Flexible Course Design Summer Institute includes training in Canvas as ONE of the four 2-day elective modules and the Institute will take place in Canvas, learning about Canvas is not the focus.
-If your primary concern is training in Canvas, consider the suite of SDSU-run Canvas training options (scroll down to the “How do I learn to use Canvas option?”).
+While the SDSU Flexible Course Design Institute includes training in Canvas as ONE of the four elective modules and the Institute will take place in Canvas, learning about Canvas is not the focus.
+If your primary concern is training in Canvas, consider the suite of SDSU-run Canvas training options.

-How is the SDSU Flexible Course Design Summer Institute (FSI) different from the training supplied by ITS’s long-standing Course Design Institute (CDI)?
+How is the SDSU Flexible Course Design Institute (Flex-CDI) different from the training supplied by ITS’s long-standing Course Design Institute (CDI)?

 Will this class “certify” me to teach online at SDSU?